Bougiefever/options_backtesting_framework/README.md

   - `pip install pipenv`
 - run `pipenv install --dev` to install the dependencies
 - run `pipenv shell` to activate the virtual environment
+- run `pytest` to run the tests
+  - `pytest -vv` to run the tests with more verbosity
 - run `pcmd` to run the CLI

 ## CLI Examples